Know Before You Go

 - Consider leaving your cell phone at home and traveling with a disposable phone.

-There are many good websites with information on protecting electronic data while traveling, such as Traveling with Mobile Devices: Trends & Best Practices, Checklist: 24 Steps for Data Security While Traveling Abroad, and 5 Steps for Keeping Digital Data Safe When Traveling to China.
+There are many good websites with information on protecting electronic data while traveling, such as Traveling with Mobile Devices: Trends & Best Practices, Checklist: 24 Steps for Data Security While Traveling Abroad, 5 Steps for Keeping Digital Data Safe When Traveling to China, and The Traveler's Guide to Cybersecurity, courtesy of Syracuse University.
+(Note: these are links to 3rd party online content any may not be fully accessible.)

 What will you be doing and with whom?